 (Except the pizza part.
 That’s true from Dunbar’s number.)

 The Balanced Team

-Some of this perfect team concept comes from the Balanced Team paradigm and perhaps Ideo, who even gives a nice venn diagram showing the origin of it on their about page.
-(I don’t know who came up with it.)
+Some of this perfect team concept comes from the Balanced Team paradigm and perhaps IDEO, who even gives a nice Venn diagram showing the origin of it on their about page.
+(We don’t know who came up with it.)

 The Balanced Team works great in many situations.
-I love how Janice Fraser explained it to me:
+We love how Janice Fraser explained it: